ecampana/borrow-my-style/README.md

 ### Logistic Regression

-Our first attempt is with a linear model like **Multinomial logistic regression with Ridge regularization**.
+Our first attempt is to use a linear model like **Multinomial logistic regression with Ridge regularization**.
 We investigate different regularization parameters and use the one that performs the best.
 The final logistic regression model had a precision of 12% and recall of 39% for moderate-performing items.
 For high-performing inventory the precision and recall were 19% and 52%, respectively.
 Undoubtedly, we have found a model that performs better than random guessing.

 ### Non-linear or Non-probabilistic Classifiers

-I used non-linear models (**Gradient boosting** and **Random forest**) to explore whether the data contained any variables whose interaction terms had predictive value.
+Next, I employed non-linear models (**Gradient boosting** and **Random forest**) to explore whether the data contained any variables whose interaction terms had predictive value.
 Additionally, non-probabilisitic models (**K-neighbors** and **Support vector machine**) were chosen to cross check our preferred models.
 The findings of these studies are detailed in the Jupyter notebook under "[Modeling of Inventory Performance](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/modeling-rentability.ipynb)".

 ## Learning Curve